MarginallyClever/GcodeSender/README.md

 #GcodeSender

 This program will feed instructions to an serial device one line at a time.
-It waits for the ">" character between each send.
+It waits for the ">" character from the device between each send. ">" is how the device tells the GcodeSender that the device is ready to receive more instructions.

+If you find this free program useful, please purchase parts for your robots from [https://www.marginallyclever.com] and tell your friends.
+Your support let us be more helpful.

 ## I just want to run it!